Riya13245678/RIYA/README.md

-# RIYA
+ RIYA
-#This is my first Repository.
+This is my first Repository.
+I done my graduation in Bsc.
+Data Science.
+Also, Pursing Master in Data Science with AI.